Skip to main content

 " Fact."
 He nodded.
 Both smiled as she said, " I should go."

 " Dheer Bai Ji!"
-Jaivanta Bai's boomed as the others slowly made their exit in fear.
+Jaivanta Bai's voice boomed as the others slowly made their exit in fear.

 " What did I say wrong, Jija?"

-Ajabde was folding her dupattas absent-minded, she had calmed herself down and had wiped away her tears.
+Ajabdeh was folding her dupattas absent-mindedly; she had calmed herself down and had wiped away her tears.
 Yet, to someone who knew her, it was evident that something was wrong.
-Kunwar Pratap entered the room when he frowned a little as she didn't notice.
+Kunwar Pratap entered the room, and he frowned a little as she didn't notice.
 Then it worried him.

 " Ji?"
 She still didn't turn back.